metabrainz/metabrainz.org/INSTALL.md

 payments sent there will be ignored.

-After these settings have been set and you are sure that your configuration is working properly with in test mode, you can flip the switch (set *DEBUG* to ``False`` and *PAYMENT_PRODUCTION* to ``True``.
+After these settings have been set and you are sure that your configuration is working properly with in test mode, you can flip the switch.
+Set *DEBUG* to ``False`` and *PAYMENT_PRODUCTION* to ``True``.

 #### MusicBrainz OAuth